Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?

 Various personalities were guests of this jewel of Cuban architecture: the Spanish painter José Maria López Mesquita; Al Capone, who stayed with his entire entourage on the sixth floor of the hotel; or the Italian singer Enrico Caruso.

-If you are walking around colonial Havana, come to the Sevillian patio of this hotel, or to its restaurant Roof Garden, so you can enjoy an amazing view, and if you want to discover the coolest rooftops in Havana, follow the link.
+If you are out for a walk colonial Havana, come to the Sevillian patio of this hotel, or to its restaurant roof garden, so that you can enjoy an amazing view, and if you want to know the coolest terraces in Havana, follow the link.

 TRAVEL TO CUBA

-So, if you are thinking of organizing a trip to Cuba, whether to travel with your family, with your group of friends or with your classmates, with your couple or even in your honey moon, on your own or in one of our tailor made trips, don't miss any of our recommendations to travel to Cuba without complications and to know about the evolution of COVID-19 situation in Cuba.
+So, if you are thinking of organizing a trip to Cuba, either for travel as a family , with your group of friends or with your classmates , with your partner or even in honeymoon , on your own or in one of our tailor-made trips , be sure to follow our recommendations for travel to Cuba without complications and to know the evolution of the Covid-19 situation in Cuba.

 Video produced and edited by Javier Ernesto Hernández-López.